ikngtty/ComManagement/README.md

 # ComManagement
 COM object management objects to reduce the annoying "ReleaseComObject" steps.

-## Attension
+## Attention
 * This is my idea memo, so this program is incomplete.
 Many necessarry features aren't implemented.

+## Environment
+* This program needs .NET framework 4.0 or later.
 * This program needs Microsoft.Office.Interop.Excel.dll.
-* This program is tested with NUnit.
+* This program is tested with NUnit 2.6.4.
-* This program is created with Sharp Develop.
+* This program is created with Sharp Develop 5.1.

 ## Example of use
 ```cs